Check Loan Rates & Eligibility

 What is a bridge loan

 A bridge loan while for a number of years has been seen as a method of financing which received the bad reputation of being a risky financing source.
 As this financing a source and also lenders have evolved over the years this could not be further from the truth.
-At Mint especially we have all the measures in place to ensure complete ethical lending to our customers but also the infrastructure to ensure our borrowers have the infrastructure in place to maximise their end goal results.
+At Mint especially we have all the measures in place to ensure complete ethical lending to our customers but also the infrastructure to ensure our borrowers have the infrastructure in place to maximize their end goal results.

 As stated previously bridging finance has evolved over recent years and from the staple of short term lending for property investment there has also been a rise in the number of companies using this funding source for short term raising of capital, refinancing, pensioner bridging loans amongst others.
-There has been a rise in the use of bridging finance since a large number of financial institutes have fine-tuned their lending criteria making it more difficult for business and individuals to access short term finance.
+There has been a rise in the use of bridging finance since a large number of financial institutes have fine-tuned their lending criteria making it more difficult for businesses and individuals to access short term finance.

 Bridging loans are not typically set up in the standard monthly repayment structures and are more likely to be set up with payment on interest being paid at the end of the loan for interest accrued throughout the agreement period.

-This is unlike a development loan which can be based on key investment/development points within the time period and as such bridging loans have been referred to as “interest-only loans”.
-Another plus for this type of financing product is that the borrower is not subject to early repayment fees, unlike more conventional finance loan offerings.
+This is unlike a development loan that can be based on key investment/development points within the time period and as such bridging loans have been referred to as “interest-only loans”.
+Another plus for this type of financing product is that the borrower is not subject to early repayment fees, unlike more conventional financial loan offerings.
 As such it is in the best interests of the borrower to complete the loan as soon as possible to avoid additional finance charges.